ricardomm7/leaflink/docs/sprintB/us011/02.analysis/Readme.md

-# US006 - Create a Task
+# US011 - Collect data from the user portal

 ## 2. Analysis